BambusControl/obsidian-chronotyper/.github/copilot-development-guide.md

 - Functional programming style
 - TypeScript interfaces for all data structures
 - Dependency injection via constructors
+- Don't manually create headings; use an empty Setting and a dedicated display method for headings

 ### Performance
 - Minimize main thread operations